 If you love waterfalls and being outdoors, then a trip to Baños’ Ruta de las Cascadas is perfect for you.
-Simply translated as Route of the Waterfalls – or more succinctly Waterfalls Route – it really is what it says on the tin.
-Located along a short stretch of river, which ultimately flows into the Amazon and Atlantic, are over 10 different waterfalls.
+Simply translated as Route of the Waterfalls, it’s downhill and perfect for cycling along.

-Luckily, this complete guide to the Baños waterfalls route has everything you need to know about renting a bicycle and visiting the waterfalls.
+This was one of my favourite days out in South America!
+So this guide to the Baños waterfalls route has everything you need to know about renting a bicycle and visiting the waterfalls.
 Plus, the other modes of transport available and all the costs involved.

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

 The Baños waterfalls route is one of the best natural attractions in Ecuador.
-Along a 20-kilometre stretch of the Pastaza River, there are over 11 waterfalls all worthy of seeing.
+Along a 20-kilometre stretch of the Pastaza River (that ultimately flows into the Amazon and Atlantic), there are over 11 waterfalls all worthy of seeing.

 In addition, the area is a hub of adventure activities.
 White water rafting, zip lining, giant swings and more await adrenaline lovers.

-With the route heading downhill, it is perfect for exploring on a bike.
+With the route heading downhill, it’s perfect for exploring on a bike.
 Although tours are also available and driving is easy.
 Experience the power of nature in this Andes-meets-Amazon area of Ecuador.

 Ruta de las Cascadas Map